webiik/webiik/mail.md

 Sending emails.

 ## Configuration
-Available.
+Available in `private/config/resources.php`.

 ## Definition
-By default, Mail Service is defined to utilize PHPMailer for sending emails.
+It is defined in `private/config/container/services.php`.
+By default, Mail Service is defined to utilize [PHPMailer](https://github.com/PHPMailer/PHPMailer) for sending emails.

 ## Usual Usage
-In route controller.
-Used by [Log Service](/log).
+In [route controller](/routing).
+Also, it is used by [Log Service](/log).

 ## Documentation
-[Read documentation](https://github.com/webiik/components/blob/master/src/Webiik/Mail/README.md) to learn more about Mail component.
+[Read documentation](https://github.com/webiik/mail) to learn more about Mail component.